Large-time behavior of solutions of parabolic equations on the real line with convergent initial data: Introduction

-\begin{Remark} {\rm \begin{itemize} \item[(i)] An even more precise description of $\omega(u_0)$ will come out of the proof of the theorem.
-Namely, consider the following possibility: \begin{itemize} \item[(M)] $u$ is eventually monotone in space: given any $k\in \R$, one has $u_x(x,t)\ne 0$ for all $x\in (-k,k)$ if $t$ is sufficiently large. \end{itemize} If (M) holds, we will prove that $u$ is quasiconvergent and each element of $\om(u_0)$ is a constant steady state or a standing wave of (\ref{eq1}).
-If (M) does not hold, we show that $u$ is even convergent, with $\om(u_0)=\{\varphi\}$, where $\vp$ is a constant steady or a ground state of {\eqref{steadyeq}}. \item[(ii)] Theorem \ref{mainthm} in particular shows that nonconstant periodic steady states are never elements of $\om(u_0)$ for $u_0\in \cV$. \item[(iii)] Clearly, the set of all functions $u_0\in \cV$ satisfying $u_0(-\infty)\ne u_0(+\infty)$ is open and dense in $\cV$ (with the supremum norm).
+where the convergence is in $L^\infty_{loc}(\R)$ again.
+Both $\om(u_0)$ and $\Om(u_0)$ give relevant and interesting information on the large-time behavior the solution of $u(\codt,t,u_0)$.
+In this paper, we focus on the behavior in local spatial regions, which is a specific information captured by $\om(u_0)$ and not ``encoded'' in $\Om(u_0)$.
+Thus, $\om(u_0)$ is the main object of our present study.
+We remark, however, that the larger set $\Om(u_0)$ ``seldom'' consists of steady states: typically, one should expect traveling fronts of \eqref{eq1} to occur in $\Om(u_0)$ as well (see \cite{P:prop-terr} for a description of $\Om(u_0)$ in the case of front-like initial data $u_0$). \item[(iv)] Clearly, the set of all functions $u_0\in \cV$ satisfying $u_0(-\infty)\ne u_0(+\infty)$ is open and dense in $\cV$ (with the supremum norm).
 Thus, Theorem \ref{mainthm} has an interesting additional feature in that it shows that quasiconvergence is generic in $\cV$: the solution of \eqref{eq1} is quasiconvergent, if bounded, for an open and dense set of initial data in $\cV$.
-In contrast, using the constructions from \cite{P:examples}, one can show that this genericity statement is not valid if one replaces $\cV$ with $C_b(\R)$ or $C_0(\R)$. \end{itemize} } \end{Remark}
+In contrast, using the constructions from \cite{P:examples}, one can show that this genericity statement is not valid if one replaces $\cV$ with $C_b(\R)$ or $C_0(\R)$. \end{itemize}} \end{Remark}

 Theorem \ref{mainthm} is proved in Section \ref{proof}.
 Several preliminary results concerning steady states, zero number, and $\om$-limit sets that are needed for the proof are recalled in Section \ref{prelims}.